gem/oq-irmt-qgis/svir/help/source/00_installation.rst

 and above.

 On Microsoft Windows and Mac OS X, QGIS includes all the software dependencies needed by the plugin.
-On Microsoft Windows, we suggest to use the 32 bit version of QGIS, because some library issues are still open in the 64 bit version.
+On Microsoft Windows, we recommend to use the 32 bit version of QGIS, because some library issues are still open in the 64 bit version.

 On Linux, please make sure that `Scipy <https://www.scipy.org/install.html>`_